Today, businesses are at constant risk of losing critical information. Hence, the importance of safeguarding data has never been greater.

 The next key aspect of the rule involves storing backups on two different types of media.
 This could mean using a combination of local storage (such as hard drives or NAS) and cloud storage.
 The idea here is to protect against the failure of any one type of storage medium.
 For instance, if your hard drive fails, your cloud storage will still have a backup copy, ensuring recoverability.

-The addition of an immutable or air-gapped backup elevates the security of your backup strategy.
+The addition of an immutable backup or air-gapped backup elevates the security of your backup strategy.
 An immutable backup is one that cannot be altered or deleted after it has been created, ensuring the integrity of your data.
 This is particularly important in defending against ransomware, which often attempts to delete or encrypt backup files.

 Alternatively, an air-gapped backup is physically isolated from your network, making it impossible for malware or ransomware to reach it.
 This provides an extra layer of security, ensuring that your data remains safe, even if your primary network is compromised.